ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This profile specifies how C requests an access token from AS for the resources it wants to access on RS, by sending an access token request to the /token endpoint, as specified in {{Section 5.8 of RFC9200}}.

-This profile also supports the alternative workflow where AS uploads the access token to RS, as defined in {{I-D.tiloca-ace-workflow-and-params}}.
+This profile also supports the alternative workflow where AS uploads the access token to RS, as defined in {{I-D.ietf-ace-workflow-and-params}}.

 If C has retrieved an access token, there are two options for C to upload it to RS, as further detailed in this document.